Financial-Times/ft-origami/docs/syntax/design-guidelines.md

 ![Committing a file on GitHub](/img/design-guidelines/commit-file.png)

-In this section, you need to fill in at least the first field (description of the commit).
+In this section you need to fill in at least the first field (description of the commit).
 Use either “Add design guidelines” or “Update design guidelines” depending on the work you’ve done.
-Leave the remainder of the form as above, and hit the “Commit new file” button.
+Leave the remainder of the form as above and hit the “Commit new file” button.
 This will take you to the Pull Request screen.

 ## 4. Submit the changes as a pull request
 The final step is to open a Pull Request to submit the new file or changes for approval.
 Opening a Pull Request is a signal to the Origami team that you'd like them to review your changes and add them to the project.